ImMiguel/hello-world/README.md

 Howdy do, homosapians.

-Miguel here, I like coding in python language and would like to expand my knoledge on how to implement it to do cool stuff.
+Miguel here, I like coding in python language and would like to implement it to do cool stuff.